min9kwak/tumor-controller/README.md

 - `threshold`: 0.05 (threshold for binary mask after smoothing)

 **DDIM Baseline Comparison** (optional):
-- `ddim.image_dir`: Path to pre-generated DDIM results for comparison
-- Used for comparing with baseline method from [Wolleb et al., 2022](https://link.springer.com/chapter/10.1007/978-3-031-16452-1_4)
+- `ddim.image_dir`: Path to pre-generated DDIM results for comparison with the baseline method ([Wolleb et al., 2022](https://link.springer.com/chapter/10.1007/978-3-031-16452-1_4))

 > ⚠️ **Note**: DDIM comparison is optional.
 If `ddim.image_dir` is not provided or images are missing, the visualization will simply skip the DDIM row.
-This baseline comparison will be better integrated in future versions.

 **Usage:**
 ```bash